Lab-STICC-UBS/DVB-S2-matrices/README.md

 # DVB-S2-matrices
-matlab tools to convert matrices defined in standard to parity check matrix ot Quasi Cycliuc matrices
+matlab tools to convert matrices defined in standard to parity check matrix or Quasi Cyclic matrices